holehouse-lab/shephard/docs/apis.rst

 .. autofunction:: shephard.apis.uniprot.uniprot_proteome_to_fasta

-metapredict
+metapredict_api
 ------------
 The metapredict module provides tools for annotating proteome-scale information using metapredict.
-This depends on having metapredict V3 available, which is not defined as a hard requirement, but, if used, enables the annotation of entire proteomes in terms of IDRs and disorder scores with a single function.
+This depends on having metapredict V2-FF available, which is not defined as a hard requirement, but, if used, enables the annotation of entire proteomes in terms of IDRs and disorder scores with a single function.

-.. autofunction:: shephard.apis.metapredict.annotate_proteome_with_disorder_track
+.. autofunction:: shephard.apis.metapredict_api.annotate_proteome_with_disorder_track
-.. autofunction:: shephard.apis.metapredict.annotate_proteome_with_disordered_domains
+.. autofunction:: shephard.apis.metapredict_api.annotate_proteome_with_disordered_domains
-.. autofunction:: shephard.apis.metapredict.annotate_proteome_with_disorder_tracks_and_disordered_domains
+.. autofunction:: shephard.apis.metapredict_api.annotate_proteome_with_disorder_tracks_and_disordered_domains